 A range of regulatory approaches are currently being tried with mixed results.
 Many local governments simply lack the capacity to meaningfully tackle the issue.

-That's why, in partnership with Third Space Planning, we created this toolkit as a practical resource for local government elected officials and staff including business licensing clerks, bylaw enforcement officers, and policy and land use planners who are considering, designing or modifying their STR regulations.
+That's why, in partnership with Third Space Planning, we created this toolkit.
+It's a practical resource for local government elected officials and staff including business licensing clerks, bylaw enforcement officers, and policy and land use planners who are considering, designing or modifying their STR regulations.
 That said, anyone interested in the effective regulation of STRs should find it valuable.

 Our own motivation, as an organization working to help make housing and family life affordable and sustainable for young people, our kids and all Canadians is to mitigate the impacts of STRs on the ability of residents to secure adequate housing, which is an established human right.